 The following measures can help mitigate these problems:

 Switch to recyclable blasting media.
 Material like sand and coal slag generate considerable solid waste and airborne dust, and are normally "one time use" grits that are not recyclable.
-By contrast, abrasives such as aluminum oxide, garnet, and cast iron can usually be recycled five to seven times.
+By contrast, abrasives such as aluminium oxide, garnet, and cast iron can usually be recycled five to seven times.
 Steel grit can be recycled up to twenty times.

 Blast indoors.
 Where feasible, utilize an enclosed, indoor steel grit blasting system in which the grit is continuously recycled.
 The only waste generated is the relatively small amount of paint chips and other debris that is automatically filtered out through a separator for disposal, and airborne dust is contained within the facility.